Fear of Mice and Rats, No Small Problem

 How to Avoid Musophobia

 The first step to avoid this phobia is to acknowledge that you suffer from this fear.
-Try and understand why you have this fear.
+Try and understand why you have the fear.
 Only then will you be able to move ahead.
 Try exercising, meditating, and expressing yourself.
 These activities reduce stress and help you remain calm.

 In Conclusion